About the OPV

 Ultimately, effective prevention is a team effort and the OPV acknowledges and welcomes the concerns, input, feedback and leadership of the community.

-The OPV recognizes that programs to counter hate-motivated violence are most effective when they engender a multi-sectoral response that includes community groups and experienced professionals.
+The OPV recognizes that programs to improve community and public safety are most effective when they engender a multi-sectoral response that includes community-based organizations and experienced professionals.

 OPV Partnerships and Connections

-An effective response to hate-motivated violence requires a whole-of-society response.
+An effective response to community and public safety requires a whole-of-society response.
 For that reason, the OPV has created connections with community and non-government organizations with a host of organizations within Alberta and across Canada.

 We have developed partnerships and working relationships with the Edmonton Police Service (EPS), Royal Canadian Mounted Police (RCMP), the Government of Alberta, City of Edmonton and REACH Edmonton.